-As applied under scenario one, the existing Capital Works Program still applies under scenario two, with an additional \$250,000/yr included for asset renewals.
+As applied under scenario one, the existing Capital Works Program still applies under scenario two, albeit an additional \$250,000 is included under this scenario for asset renewals.
 Scenario two's Capital Works Program is fully funded by increasing rating income.